-- 1 .Distinguish the different types of direct-current machines and transformers (Outcome S1 [1]) - 2 .Summarize the advantages and the disadvantages of different methods used to control the speed of direct-current motors (Outcome K1 [7])

-3 Develop the mathematical formulas for different types of direct-current machines and transformers (Outcome S3 [2,7])

-4 Examine the different methods of controlling the speed of direct-current motors (Outcome S3 [2,7])

-5 Apply the MMF equation to design different types of machines using traditional and computeraided design methods (Outcome S2 [2,7])
+- 1. Distinguish the different types of direct-current machines and transformers (Outcome a2). - 2.
+Justify the advantages and the disadvantages of different methods used to control the speed of direct-current motors (Outcome a2). - 3.
+Develop the mathematical formulas for dealing with the different types of direct-current machines and transformers (Outcome b1). - 4.
+Solve the equation of direct-current machines and transformers to get their performance (Outcome b2). - 5.
+Put into practice the characteristics of direct-current machines and transformers (Outcome b2). - 6.
+Validate the different methods of controlling the speed of direct-current motors (Outcome b3). - 7.
+Apply the mmf equation to design different types of machines (Outcome b3). - 8.
+Validate traditional method of design using computer-aided design method (Outcome c2).

-6. Follow the safety procedures act appropriately in critical situation when experimenting with electrical machines (Outcome V1 [4])